 Climate control systems have evolved a great deal in the last several years with the evolution of electronic control.
 This has made the units more efficient, with added safety features, and with this comes increased difficulty for the average home-owner to repair or replace any parts of the system that may break down (and they will, but only when you really need it!)

 However, the terminals of the thermostats of today are still labeled the same, and provide the same functions as what we have discussed thus far.
 They just get a little more sophisticated so if you are pre-wiring a new home, check with the contractor providing the HVAC system as to what thermostat wiring is required.
-A new system may need as many as 10 wires (like a 2-stage heat, 2-stage cooling system, heat pump reversing valves, fan control, etc.)
+A new system may need as many as ten wires (like a two-stage heat, two-stage cooling system, heat pump reversing valves, fan control, etc.)

 Now that you are armed with a basic understanding of the temperature control system in your home, you should now be able to identify what kind of system you have, and what type of functions you will need if replacing or up-grading your existing thermostat.